shoetify/LoadCell_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/7c6b0972-695f-4132-a9fd-1a6565bb704c)

-- a .xlsx file name end with "log.xlsx".
+- A valid file name is ".xlsx" file name end with "log.xlsx".

 - 1st column is the motor's speed (will translate to wind speed during the calculation).